Chicken Pot Pie with Sweet Potatoes

 - Cook your flour for a minute or so, just until the flour begins to brown.
 Stirring throughout this step.

 - Add the chicken broth a little at a time.
-The chicken broth with begin to thicken into a gravy.
+The chicken broth will begin to thicken into a gravy.
 Continue to add the broth until you get the consistency that you desire.
+Add the reserved chicken and mix well.

 - I would recommend to taste your filling.
 At this time you can add some additional rosemary, sage, thyme or salt and pepper.